“A tomb now suffices him for whom the whole world was not sufficient.”

 Kontakion in the Fourth Tone

-In thy struggles, thou wast as an earthly Angel, shining light upon the minds of all the faithful ceaselessly with thy divine signs; and for this cause, righteous Sisoes, we honour thee faithfully.
+In thy struggles, thou wast as an earthly Angel, shining light upon the minds of all the faithful ceaselessly with thy divine signs; and for this cause, venerable Sisoes, we honour thee faithfully.